How to Make Banking and Financial Operations Efficient (with Automation)

 Want to see more?
 Check out our ultimate guide to financial services automation

-3. Business process management and automation for banking and financial services
+Process automation in banking and financial services

 Automation opportunities are sitting right within reach of both traditional and neobanks, but adoption is difficult because it means a major shift in mentality for business leaders, who traditionally relied on large teams to get things done.